fufu70/react-happy-place-canvas/README.md

 #### Color

-The root color of the friends and their
+The root color of the friends and their painters.
+The painters are the lines attached to their position, drawing themselves on to the canvas.

 ```javascript
 const App = () => {